-MHCLG plan to introduce further changes to exit payments and has confirmed that it will consult again on further reforms to exit payments before any changes are made. - The McCloud consultation.
-A consultation on draft regulations introducing amendments to the statutory underpin for the Local Government Pension Scheme (LGPS) in England and Wales was released on 16 July 2020.
+Additionally a number of consultations were on-going through the year.
+Most notably was the McCloud consultation.
+A consultation on draft Regulations introducing amendments to the statutory underpin for the Local Government Pension Scheme (LGPS) in England and Wales was released on 16 July 2020.
 The proposals look to remedy the unlawful discrimination, identified by the court judgement on the McCloud case, which ruled the protection of older members was discriminatory when this was introduced following the reforms of the LGPS in April 2014.
 Effectively active members within ten years of their 2008 Scheme normal pension age on 31 March 2012 were granted transitional protection by means of a final salary underpin, i.e. a comparison of the benefits that could have been accrued under the previous final salary scheme.
-As a consequence, the draft regulations set out in the consultation will essentially remove the condition that requires a member to have been within ten years of their 2008 Scheme normal pension age on 1 April 2012 to be eligible for underpin protection.
-The Pension Fund is now awaiting a response from MHCLG providing direction on how the remedy will be implemented - Cost Cap.
+As a consequence the draft regulations set out in the consultation will essentially remove the condition that requires a member to have been within ten years of their 2008 Scheme normal pension age on 1 April 2012 to be eligible for underpin protection.

 Legislation requires HM Treasury and the Scheme Advisory Board to undertake periodic valuations to monitor the cost of the LGPS to ensure it remains sustainable and affordable.
 Earlier calculations for the 2016 process found that the cost "floor" had been breached, which meant that improvements to benefits or changes to member contributions would be required (with effect from 1 April 2019) to bring the cost of the LGPS back to the target level.
 However, the processes were paused pending the outcome of McCloud.
-The Government has announced an update on the cost control mechanism as follows: - o The cost control element of the 2016 valuations will now be completed using 'deferred choice underpin' (DCU) to establish the cost of implementing the McCloud remedy.
+On 16 July 2020 the government announced that the cost cap process would now be restarted to take account of the changes brought in by McCloud in the cost assessment.
+As a result once the costs of the McCloud rectification are allowed for this may reduce or eliminate the need for any further cost/benefit changes.